verement/etamoo/DIFFERENCES.md

     returning an empty string in this case.
 EtaMOO raises `E_INVARG` instead.
     Note that `crypt()` can fail if an unsupported salt parameter is used.

+  * The `value_hash()`, `string_hash()`, and `binary_hash()` built-in
+    functions in EtaMOO accept two optional arguments in addition to the value or string to be hashed.
+The second argument is a string which selects the particular hash algorithm to use, and defaults to "MD5".
+The following algorithms are supported:

+        MD2
+        MD4
+        MD5
+        RIPEMD-160
+        SHA-1
+        SHA-224
+        SHA-256
+        SHA-384
+        SHA-512
+        SHA-512/224
+        SHA-512/256
+        SHA3-224
+        SHA3-256
+        SHA3-384
+        SHA3-512
+        Skein-256-224
+        Skein-256-256
+        Skein-512-224
+        Skein-512-256
+        Skein-512-384
+        Skein-512-512
+        Tiger
+        Whirlpool

+    The third argument, if provided and true, causes the digest value to be returned as a binary string instead of a string of hexadecimal digits.

   * In LambdaMOO, the `buffered_output_length()` built-in returns the number of *bytes* currently buffered for output to a connection.
 In EtaMOO, this built-in currently returns the number of *items* buffered, where an item